 The Company's objective is to ensure that there is sufficient cash available to meet annual business requirements.
-As of January 31, 2022, the Company had cash of \$709,981 to settle current liabilities of \$173,500.
+As of the date of this report, the Company had cash and cash equivalents of \$221,263 to settle current liabilities of \$67,186.
 As the Company does not have operating cash flow, the Company has and will continue to rely primarily on loans from an Officer and equity financing to meet its capital requirements.